Our Lady Star of the Sea Church, Lowestoft

 Our Lady Star of the Sea Church is a Roman Catholic Parish church in Lowestoft, Suffolk.
 It is situated on Gordon Road in the centre of the town.
 It was founded by the Diocese of Northampton in 1881 and it is now administered by the Diocese of East Anglia.
-The church is in the Arts and Crafts style, the architects were George Baines and F.W.
+The church is in the Arts and Crafts style.
+The architects were George Baines and F.W.
 Richards, and it is a Grade II listed building.
-It is the most easterly Catholic parish church in the entire British Isles.
+It is the most easterly Catholic parish church in the British Isles.

 History

 Foundation

 From 1867, the Catholic community in Lowestoft was served by a Jesuit mission from St Mary's Church, Great Yarmouth.
 The small Catholic population worshipped in rooms hired in three different buildings in Lowestoft until a permanent chapel was established in a net loft in 1881, when the diocesan parish was founded under the leadership of Apostolic Missionary, Fr.
 Geoffrey Brennan.
 However, the chapel became too small to accommodate the increasing congregation, and under a new priest Fr.
 Alexander Scott, fundraising was started in order that a larger location could be bought.